Continue with Facebook

 Cholesterol is a fat (lipid) carried through your blood via proteins.
 Together, cholesterol and its proteins are called lipoproteins.
 You need small amounts of cholesterol to help build cells and make hormones and vitamin D.

-You’re probably wondering what this has to do with PBC.
+You may be wondering what this has to do with PBC.
 Keep reading to find out how the two are related.

 You might be wondering if you can tell whether you have high cholesterol based on how you feel.
 However, there are no symptoms of high cholesterol.
 You’ll most likely find out you have high cholesterol through a standard blood test.
 Most people are screened for cholesterol every few years, regardless of whether they have PBC.